rhrh1997/aesproject/readme.md

 8. The last thing was converting our list of hex strings to a bytearray in the output file specified.
 We did this by opening and writing into the file each of the bytes in the array.

-Although we do not have any sample files in this repo, we did test several outputs and were excited to see that our encryption and decryption works as expected.
-The file can be run using the method specified in the project description from canvas.
+Although we do not have any sample files in this repo, we did test several inputs and outputs both forwards and backwards and were excited to see that our encryption and decryption works as expected.
+The file can be run using the method specified in the project description from canvas, ie:
-ie:

 python aes.py --keysize 128 --keyfile keyfile.txt --inputfile input.txt --outputfile output.txt --mode encrypt